crate/crate/docs/appendices/release-notes/unreleased.rst

   9.0.0.
 Refer to :ref:`store types <sql-create-table-store-type>` for alternatives.

 - Renamed column names returned from ``Table Functions``.
-If the table function is aliased and is returning a base data type (scalar type), the table alias is used as the column name.
+1) If the table function is aliased and is returning a base data type (scalar type), the table alias is used as the column name.
+2) If the table function is not aliased and is returning a base data type, the table function name is used as the column name.

 Deprecations
 ============